jundalisay/spblist/content/en/research/descartes/world/chapter-15.md

 - This makes the Earthlings always see the stars as fixed in the firmament.
 - **This is why astronomers say that they cannot observe parallax in the stars**.*

-> *Translator's Note: Descartes removes the strongest empirical argument against the Copernican system.
+{{< f f="Translator's Note: Descartes removes the strongest empirical argument against the Copernican system.
 If, that is, the earth makes an annual circuit about the sun at a distance sufficient to account for observed planetary phenomena, observations of the fixed stars made from opposite sides of the orbit should differ by some amount.
 No one had been able to ascertain any difference, nor would anyone do so until the 19th century.
-Descartes joined Galileo and other defenders by arguing away the point with reference to the immense distance of the fixed stars.
+Descartes joined Galileo and other defenders by arguing away the point with reference to the immense distance of the fixed stars." >}}

 <!-- Regarding the number of those stars, consider also that  -->